 - Review the AVS Terms and Agreements.

-- The earcons associated with the sample project are for prototyping purposes.
-For implementation and design guidance for commercial products, please see Designing for AVS and AVS UX Guidelines.
+- The sound files – known as earcons – associated with the sample project are for prototyping purposes.
+For implementation and design guidance for commercial products, see Designing for AVS and AVS UX Guidelines.

 - Use the following contact information for licensing inquires:

 - Sensory for more details about TrulyHandsFree licensing.